-One way that CDPHE has encouraged the state HCCs to assess and incorporate the access and functional needs of the community into planning efforts, is through the utilization of the C-MIST framework.
+Emergency Dispensing Exercise (PHED Ex) in June of 2017.
+HCC members are strongly encouraged to maintain awareness around special populations that may fall under their care and/or who may end up requiring their services because of an event(s).
+In addition, the NCR HCC has adopted, and trained its members on, the C-MIST framework.
 This approach is based on a "functional needs framework" which focuses on addressing the functional and access needs of an individual or group, not the specific vulnerability or condition.
-These needs are organized into 5 categories: C Communication, M Medical/Health, I Independence, S Safety and Support, and T Transportation.
-The C-MIST framework has been introduced to members of the NCR HCC via the CICO map training, which provides members with the resources and tools to identify those with access and functional needs, as well as the C-MIST framework which supports inclusive planning.
+These needs are organized into five categories: C Communication, M Medical/Health, I Independence, S Safety and Support, and T Transportation.